sb2nov/mac-setup/docs/emacs.md

 [Emacs](https://www.gnu.org/software/emacs/) is a family of text editors that are characterized by their extensibility.
 The manual for the most widely used variant, GNU Emacs, describes it as the extensible, customizable, self-documenting, real-time display editor.

-Development of the first Emacs began in the mid-1970s, and work on its direct descendant, GNU Emacs, continues actively as of 2017.
+Development of the first Emacs began in the mid-1970s, and work on its direct descendant, GNU Emacs, continues actively.

 ## Installation